 - Steroids help decrease pain and swelling.
 These may be given as a pill or as an injection in your neck.
 You may need more than 1 injection if your symptoms do not improve after the first treatment.

 - Physical therapy helps stretch and strengthen your muscles.
 Your physical therapist can teach you how to improve your posture and the way you hold your neck.
-He may also teach you how to be safely active and avoid further injury.
-He can also help you develop an exercise program that is safe for your back and neck.
+The therapist may also teach you how to be safely active and avoid further injury.
+The therapist can also help you develop an exercise program that is safe for your back and neck.

 - Surgery may be used to treat a pinched nerve if other treatments have not helped after 6 to 12 weeks.

 - Rest when you feel it is needed.
 Slowly start to do more each day.
 Return to your daily activities as directed.

 - Wear a soft collar.
 You may be given a soft collar to support your neck while you sleep.
 Wear the soft collar only as directed.

 - Do light stretches and regular exercise.
-Your caregiver may suggest light stretches to help decrease stiffness in your neck and arm as you recover.
+Your provider may suggest light stretches to help decrease stiffness in your neck and arm as you recover.
 After your pain is controlled, you may benefit from regular exercise.
 Ask what type of exercise is safe for your back and neck.

 - Review your work area.
 A comfortable work area can help prevent neck strain.
 Ask your employer for an ergonomic review to check the position of your desk, chair, phone, and computer.
 Make any necessary adjustments for your comfort.

 When should I contact my healthcare provider?